Douglas Hofstadter: Ambigrams

 Musings on the Rainbow Ambigram, Douglas Hofstadter's mirror design featuring the names of the seven rainbow colors, followed by a perceptual shift ambigram "2006" / "Doug", fusion of the date and his signature.

 Hofstadter coined the term ambigram in 1983-1984 to define a calligraphic composition of glyphs (letters, numbers, symbols or other shapes) that can yield different meanings depending on the orientation of observation.
 It is a neologism composed of the Latin prefix ambi- ("both") and the Greek suffix -gram ("drawing, writing").

 To explain visually the numerous types of possible ambigrams, Hofstadter created many pieces with different constraints and symmetries.
 Various university galleries have exhibited his work.

 In 1987, a book of 200 of his ambigrams, together with a long dialogue with his alter ego Egbert G. Gebstadter on ambigrams and creativity, was published in Italy.

+John Langdon popularised ambigrams in his book Wordplay, where he acknowledges Hofstadter's "seemingly inexhaustible" creativity, and in providing an ambigram for his own name which features on the cover.

 Hofstadter's 2025 book Ambigrammia Between Creation and Discovery ("ABCD") presents hundreds of his hand-crafted ambigrams in English, as well as a few drawn by his friends.
 The book is a reflection on this art form.
 His works of all types are presented in their historical context, with explanations of the particularities of each.